Banaun/portfolio/README.md

 # Portfolio - Emil Mogensen

-## Available Scripts
+## Instructions

-In the project directory, you can run:
+In the project directory, run `npm install` to install project dependencies, then run `npm start` to run the application on localhost.

 ### `npm start`